 \paragraph{Computational and storage complexity} For any fixed $\eta$, computing $\rho_{i, j}$ takes $O(n^2T)$ kernel evaluations, where a kernel evaluation takes typically $O(d)$ time when the measurements are in $\real^d$.
 Moreover, querying the kernel mean embedding for any small value at any point in the outcome space requires $O(Nn)$ kernel evaluations.
 Saving the distances requires $O(N^2)$ memory and saving the distribution support points requires $O(Nn)$ memory.
 Thus overall computational complexity of the \kerNN\ algorithm is $O(NT n^2d)$ operations and $O(N^2)$ storage.

 \paragraph{Generalization of prior work}

-We elaborate how our work generalizes the prior work of scalar nearest neighbors to a distributional setting, which recovers the prior model, algorithm as a special case.
+We elaborate how our work generalizes the prior work of scalar nearest neighbors to a distributional setting.
+Specifically we show how our work recovers prior factor models and algorithms for scalar matrix completion as a special case.
 For example, the set-up of \cite{li2019nearest,dwivedi2022counterfactual} can be cast in our framework under model \cref{model : dist matrix completion} with one measurement per entry, i.e., $n = 1$ so that only $X_1(i, t)$ is available when $A_{i, t} = 1$.
-In this case, since the U-statistics are not defined, using V-statistics~\cite{muandet2017kernel} as the MMD measure in \cref{def : dissim measure}, the following dissimilarity measure can be used,
+In this case, since the U-statistics are not defined, using V-statistics~\cite{muandet2017kernel} as the MMD measure in \cref{eq:row-metric}, the following dissimilarity measure can be used,